This blog post is broken down into three sections if you're looking for our guide on how to use DataHawk for tracking Amazon Keyword Ranking.

 With such information on hand, you can more precisely know what to work on and build upon.
 And there's no better encouragement than being able to track on a daily basis how your work is paying off.

 Spying on and Learning From Competitors:

-Second, tracking changes in a product's keywords rankings is a good way for you to benchmark your performance against your competitors and extract insightful learnings from how they are piloting their Amazon business.
+Second, tracking changes in a product's keywords rankings and conducting a thorough Amazon product research is a good way for you to benchmark your performance against your competitors and extract insightful learnings from how they are piloting their Amazon business.

 It allows you to discover the keywords for which your competitors' products are ranked and track how their ranks change over time.
 You then get to compare those findings to your own products and better understand from where they drive sales as well as how their SEO efforts, pricing positioning, PPC strategy, and other advertising technics might be explaining the gap between their performance and yours.